sahilsatpute1/SRA-ASSIGNMENTS/README.md

 # 6) ROI:
 With trial and error i found the pixel values of the ball.
-Then using numpy indexing i extracted the ball portion and converted that to gray and then i found the pixels within the range and then using bitwise operations i combined the roi with the original image. link-https://docs.opencv.org/master/d3/df2/tutorial_py_basic_ops.html link-https://docs.opencv.org/master/d0/d86/tutorial_py_image_arithmetics.html
+Then using numpy indexing i extracted the ball portion and converted that to gray and then i found the pixels within the range and then using bitwise operations i pasted the roi on the new position in the original image. link-https://docs.opencv.org/master/d3/df2/tutorial_py_basic_ops.html link-https://docs.opencv.org/master/d0/d86/tutorial_py_image_arithmetics.html